-- Ensure early discharge determined by pre-agreed clinical and social criteria. - Ensure that factors likely to delay discharge are identified at the pre-operative assessment so that any necessary arrangements are in place when the patient is medically fit for discharge. - Ensure that plans are in place for safe management of diabetes post discharge.
+- Ensure early discharge determined by pre-agreed clinical and social criteria. - Ensure that factors likely to delay discharge are identified at surgical outpatients or the pre-operative assessment so that any necessary arrangements are in place when the patient is medically fit for discharge. - Ensure that plans are in place for safe management of diabetes post discharge.